ColinTimBarndt/wasm-gzip/README.md

 This small library allows compression and decompression with Gzip using the [libflate] Rust library.
-The binary WASM is lightweight (~117 kB WASM + ~2.5 kB JS) which may be useful for compressing network traffic or for web applications that let a user save or load compressed files.
+The binary WASM is lightweight (~121 kB WASM + ~2.8 kB JS) which may be useful for compressing network traffic or for web applications that let a user save or load compressed files.
+Also note that web servers can transfer compressed files, which can half the size of the WASM file.

 The source code can be found on [GitHub](https://github.com/ColinTimBarndt/wasm-gzip).